-Dor any other degree of it.
+3 D or any other degree of it.
 But that he was tussling with the temptation of the bottle is plain enough in his own diary even so.
 Joined the Dashaway Club of Port Townsend--a group who took a pledge of abstinence and whom one unsympathetic editor dubbed a claque of "high-toned drunkards."
 Cut my lip with a brush hook this evening in Gerrishes store in a scuffle with Maj.
-Van Bokkelin--Van Bokkelin one of Swan's closest friends and a pillar of community respect, and a scuffle hardly thinkable of a to get a start in life.
+Van Bokkelin--Van Bokkelin one of Swan's closest friends and a pillar of community respect, and a scuffle hardly thinkable of a achier silways scored up those years when he and ny pother ware trying to get a start in live.
+Anyplace you looked you say people who had put twenty years into this complet and all they had to show for it was a pile of old cilendars.
+Then when drought circled back again at the start of the Thirties and joined forces with Helbert Hoover, had progressed father always summed up those years when he and my mother were trying to get a start in life.
 Anyplace you looked you saw people who had put twenty years into this country and all they had to show for it was a pile of old calendars.
 Then when drought circled back again at the start of the Thirties and joined forces with Herbert Hoover, had progressed to worse.
 That is within my own remembering, those dry bitter years.
 Rancher after rancher and farmer after farmer getting in deeper with the banks.
 Gang plow and ditcher, work horses and harness, haymow and cream separator: everything on those places was mortgaged except the air.
-And then foreclosure, and the auctioneer's harmer.
+And then foreclosure, and the auctioneer's hammer.
 At those "hammer sales" we saw men weep, women as stricken as if they were looking on death, and their children bewildered.
 So it was time hope showed up.